ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 :::{admonition} Key points
 :class: tip

-A diagram with two radiating maps into two graphs is a specification of an overlap of those graphs.
+A diagram with two radiating morphisms into two graphs is a specification of an overlap of those graphs.
 ```{image} assets/Ch5/1b.png
 :alt: Whoopsy!
 :width: 500px